gruntjs/grunt-contrib-compass/README.md

 ## Release History

+ * 2015-09-29   v1.0.4   Use the `compass` flag for the `httpPath` option.
+Use single-quotes in the config.rb generated file.
+ * 2015-04-02   v1.0.3   Add `--config` path before `--` option/argument separator.
  * 2015-03-31   v1.0.2   Improve POSIX compliance.
  * 2014-09-08   v1.0.1   Use compass long flag for `importPath`
  * 2014-09-05   v1.0.0   Fix `bundleExec` option on Windows.